janezkranjc/twitter-tap/README.md

 # Changes #

+v2.0.1:

+- Fixed a bug where search results would fail to retreive tweets due to invalid since_id.
+The since_id is now manually computed.

 v2.0.0:

 - This version now uses two commands - **search** and **stream**, to use either with the search API or the streaming API (on version 1.1.0 you could only use the search API).